hoast/hoast/README.md

 ## Introduction

-Hoast is a modular file processor focused on creating a simple ecosystem.
+`hoast` is a modular file processor focused on creating a simple ecosystem for task automation.
 The original objective was to generate webpages using a minimal system, but in addition to static page generation it can also be used for a range of different applications.

 The system has been written with several goals it mind, to be small in size as well as easy to use and improve.
 The result is a modular approach some of the advantages are:
 1. An incredibly small base system, at just a few hundred lines of code and only two dependencies.